-submits the following Utilization Plan as part of our oid or offer in accordance with the requirements of the BEP Program Status and Participation section of the solicitation or, Community College Reference Number .
+submits the following Utilization Plan as part of our id or offer in accordance with the requirements of the BEP Program Status and Participation section of the solicitation or, Community College Reference Number .
 We understand that all subcontractors listed must be certified with a recognized authority at the ime of submission of all bids and offers.
-We understand that compliance with this section is an essential part of this ontract and that the Utilization Plan will become a part of the contract, if awarded. rendor makes the following assurance and agrees to include the assurance in each agreement, subcontract and purchase order with a subcontractor or supplier utilized on this contract: We shall not discriminate on the basis of race, olor, national origin, sexual orientation or sex in the performance of this contract.
-Failure to carry out these equirements is a material breach of this contract, which may result in the termination of this contract or such other emedy, as the Community College deems appropriate. endor submits the following statement: Vendor is a BEP certified firm and plans to fully meet the goal through self-performance.
-Vendor has identified BEP certified subcontractor(s) to fully meet the established goal and submits the attached executed Letter(s) of Intent; or Vendor has made good faith efforts towards meeting the entire goal, or a portion of the goal, and hereby requests a waiver (complete checklist below).
-Vendor is not a certified firm and has no need for subcontracting to complete this project. endor's individual responsible for compliance with this BEP goal: Name: Title: Phone: Email:
+We understand that compliance with this section is an essential part of this ontract and that the Utilization Plan will become a part of the contract, if awarded. endor makes the following assurance and agrees to include the assurance in each agreement, subcontract and surchase order with a subcontractor or supplier utilized on this contract: We shall not discriminate on the basis of race, olor, national origin, sexual orientation or sex in the performance of this contract.
+Failure to carry out these equirements is a material breach of this contract, which may result in the termination of this contract or such other emedy, as the Community College deems appropriate.
+Vendor is a BEP certified firm and plans to fully meet the goal through self-performance.
+Vendor has identified BEP certified subcontractor(s) to fully meet the established goal and submits the attached executed Letter(s) of Intent; or Vendor has made good faith efforts towards meeting the entire goal, or a portion of the goal, and hereby requests a waiver (complete checklist below). 'endor's individual responsible for compliance with this BEP goal: Name: Title: Phone: Email: